 Do you believe you or someone in your family was treated unfairly by a police officer and the interaction may have been recorded on a body worn or dashboard camera?
+Were you in an accident and wish to review camera footage?
 You may be entitled to review the video.

 North Carolina General Statute Section 132-1.4A.